lawsonkeith/Bee-Bot/README.md

 I've used tie wraps and 3mm nuts and bolts to secure most things.
 A electrical socket protector was used to make the range finder mount.
 3mm washers were used where I needed to space things and Araldite where I needed to glue of fix something.

 **IMU**
 I use and MPU 6050 6 DOF accelerometer / gyro to make sure the robot maintained a heading.
+The accelerometer doesn't really do anything.

 # Software